nmachine-io/doc-site/docs/models/actions/action-base.md

 Notice that our `AnnotateBananaPodAction` returns something - `{'old_sweetness': old_sweetness, 'new_sweetness': new_sweetness}`.
 When an action
-is part of a `MultiAction`, its return values will be made available to actions that follow it via attribute patching.
+is part of a `MultiAction`, its return values will be made available to subsequent actions it via attribute patching.

 ```python
 from kama_sdk.model.action.base.action import Action